pitfail/pitfail-reports/proposal/proposal.rst

 Trading through Twitter
 ~~~~~~~~~~~~~~~~~~~~~~~
-While accessing some software through Twitter would be unruly, financial trades
+While accessing most software through Twitter would be unruly, financial trades
-are atomized and compact enough that they can be expressed naturally through
+are sufficiently atomic and compact that they can be expressed naturally
-small messages.
+through small messages.

 The software has a Twitter account tentatively called ``pitfail``.
 Users direct
 their tweets to ``@pitfail``, e.g.::

     @pitfail #buy $100 of ABC

-Critically, **there is no setup needed**.
-The instant a user sends a tweet to
+Critically, *there is no setup needed*.
+When a user with an unrecognized
-``@pitfail``, an account is created for them with a default setup, and Pitfail
+Twitter account sends a tweet to ``@pitfail``, an account is created for them
+with a default configuration, and Pitfail remembers their account for the next
-remembers them next time they talk.
-This feature is crucial to Pitfail's
+time they tweet.
+This feature is crucial to Pitfail's viability: such a large
-viability: such a large number of financial trading simulations already exist,
+number of financial trading simulations already exist that it is
-that it is near-impossible for users to differentiate between them.
-Because
+near-impossible for users to differentiate between them.
+Because Pitfail
-Pitfail requires essentially no commitment it is easy for users to try it out.
+requires essentially no commitment it is easy for users to try it out.

-Compare, for example, `Economics Wisconsin <http://www.wisconsinsms.com/>`_
+Compare this account creation mechanism with, for example, `Economics Wisconsin
-which requires you not only to create an account to start using their site:
+<http://www.wisconsinsms.com/>`_ which requires you not only to create an
+account to start using their site

 .. image:: wisc-login.png
     :width: 5 in